Recommendation Letter for an Employee Example

-As a manager or supervisor, it’s likely that you will need to write a reference letter for an employee from time to time.
+As a manager or supervisor, you will likely need to write a reference letter for an employee from time to time.
 During a job search, having the endorsement of a previous supervisor can be very helpful in landing a new position.

 If you can write a glowing, positive recommendation for a former employee, it’s always a good idea to take the opportunity to help them out.

-On the other hand, if you don’t feel that you can honestly strongly endorse this person for the position, you should politely turn down their request for a reference.
-It is better to not write a recommendation at all than to write one expressing anything less than full confidence in the employee.
+On the other hand, if you don’t feel that you can honestly strongly endorse this person for the position, or if you company has a policy that prohibits providing references, you should politely turn down their request for a reference.
+It is better not to write a recommendation at all than to write one expressing anything less than full confidence in the employee.

+1. Get the specifics.
 When a former employee asks you to write a reference letter for them, they should provide you with some information to help you make your letter specific and complete.
-If it’s been a while since they worked for you, they should provide you with an updated copy of their resume, so that you have the dates they worked for you handy and can see what skills they have added since then.
+If it’s been a while since they worked for you, they should give you an updated copy of their resume, so that you have handy the dates they worked for you and can see what skills they have added since then.

+2. Follow the correct format.
 If you are sending your letter in a business format, you’ll begin with your contact information, followed by the date and the hiring manager’s contact information.
-If you are sending an email, your subject should contain the person’s name you are recommending, that this is a reference, and perhaps the title of the position they are applying for; Subject: Jane Doe - Reference for HR Assistant.

 Your salutation should be followed by the body of your letter, where you will begin with how long you have known the candidate, and in what capacity.
 You can then elaborate on their skills, strengths, and experiences that make them an exceptional employee.
 It can be helpful to use anecdotes and specific achievements to highlight the attributes which will be most applicable in the position they are seeking.